Great Examples

 Greenbelt - Essex County (Massachusetts)

 Greenbelt focuses on Essex County in Massachusetts.
-Since 1961, they’ve helped secure 16,000 acres of land and now have a 13 person staff, with one full time GIS specialist/conservation planner.
-Greenbelt uses Esri ArcGIS software for data management and analysis and for basic map production, but supplements it with the work of a part-time staff designer.
+Since 1961, they’ve helped secure 21,500 acres of land and now have a 21-person staff, with many staff working on their maps and geospatial analysis/conservation planning.
+Greenbelt uses Esri ArcGIS software for data management and analysis and for basic map production, and supplements it with the work of a part-time staff designer.

-Greenbelt also uses basic Google maps for point locations of its preserves.
+Greenbelt also uses basic ArcGIS Maps SDK for JavaScript for point locations of its preserves.

 Land Trust of Napa County (California)